ojhavk/ojhavk.github.io/index.md

 ## Deep Learning and Computer Vision
 (_Image Segmentation, Object Detection, Transfer Learning_) <br>
-In my recent Computer Vison work, we investigated how Transfer Learning and Semantic Segmentation can be applied to a time series of images (see Fig below) to predict flood events on the rivers (Severn and Avon, UK) Our to-date results have successfully demonstrated use to Transfer Learning with an accuracy above 91% for these flood events (check out our research: <a href="https://centaur.reading.ac.uk/93823/" target="_blank">Vandaele et al. 2020</a> and <a href="https://hess.copernicus.org/articles/25/4435/2021/" target="_blank">Vandaele et al. 2021</a>).
+In my recent Computer Vison work, we investigated how Transfer Learning and Semantic Segmentation can be applied to a time series of images (see Fig below) to predict flood events on the rivers (Severn and Avon, UK).
+Our to-date results have successfully demonstrated use to Transfer Learning with an accuracy above 91% for these flood events (check out our research: <a href="https://centaur.reading.ac.uk/93823/" target="_blank">Vandaele et al. 2020</a> and <a href="https://hess.copernicus.org/articles/25/4435/2021/" target="_blank">Vandaele et al. 2021</a>).

 <p align="center">
   <img src="/imgs/water_segmentation_work.png" width="700" />
 </p>

-**Figure.** Time-series of river camera images.
-Water (blue) and non-water pixel predictions (<a href="https://hess.copernicus.org/articles/25/4435/2021/" target="_blank">Vandaele et al 2021</a>).
+**Figure.** Time series of river camera images.
+Water (blue) and non-water pixel predictions (<a href="https://hess.copernicus.org/articles/25/4435/2021/" target="_blank">Vandaele et al. 2021</a>).

 <!-- ![](/imgs/water_segmentation_work.png) -->

 ## Interdisciplinary Research
 I like to work on **interdisciplinary research** and **data science** projects.
 For example, I work with Civil Engineering researchers on the following problem.
 A _Civil Engineering_ problem was solved by applying AI algorithms.
 In structural engineering, where large steel constructions, such as bridges and domes, are built, whose structural response is characterised by large displacements and are vulnerable to progressive collapses due to buckling effects, leading to sudden failures.
-A thorough analysis of such buckling was analysed using optimisation algorithms.
+A thorough analysis of such buckling was done using optimisation algorithms.

 <p align="center">
   <img src="/imgs/Civil_Engg.png" width="500" />
 </p>
-**Figure.** Twenty Four Member Shallow Truss Structure.
+**Figure.** Twenty-Four Member Shallow Truss Structure.
 Left: Top View and Side View of the structure.
-The central node of the structure is indicated by a lighter color dot and arrow.
+The central node of the structure is indicated by a lighter colour dot and arrow.
 The arrow indicates a vertical downward external force.
-Right: The results of adaptive search space decomposition method applied on this benchmark (<a href="https://arxiv.org/pdf/2211.07519.pdf" target="_blank"> Ojha et al 2022 </a>).
+Right: The results of the adaptive search space decomposition method applied on this benchmark (<a href="https://arxiv.org/pdf/2211.07519.pdf" target="_blank"> Ojha et al. 2022 </a>).

 I recommend watching the following video explaining a range of interdisciplinary research projects I have had the opportunity to work on.
-This talk was for AI starters and will give a simplified layman overview of AI and its application.
+This talk was for AI starters and will provide a simplified overview of AI and its application.

 <p align="center">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/3U4-7Y-epFw?start=117" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>